 US Masters betting is a rather popular option with United States gamblers who enjoy watching a good game of golf.
 As the only major with a permanent venue, it’s also easy to watch live.
 Every year, golfers from across the world gather in Augusta, Georgia to discover who is the best of them all.
 During the first full week of April, all eyes are on the first possible winner of the season.

-While we may not win the US Masters, it’s easy to win bets on the tournament with our recommended sportsbooks.
+While we may not win the US Masters, it’s easy to win bets on the tournament with our recommended online gambling sites.
 However, we advise caution when betting, because there are no guaranteed winners in golf.
 Even Tiger Woods has never managed to win more than two years in a row.
 So, keep updated on the handicaps and gameplay during the tournament.
 After all, an educated gambler has a better chance of winning some cash when golf betting.

 Below we have a look at all bettors need to know to get started on wagering on the US Masters.
 This includes an explanation of available lines and odds as well as some betting tips.
 So, read on and learn all you need to know about betting on the US Masters.